SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.3/Cube_10.3.0_CU2.md

 <!-- MR 10.2.0 [CU14]/10.3.0 [CU2] - FR 10.3.5 -->

-Due to a caching issue, on a system with a large number of masked alarms, in some cases, it could take a long time for an active alarms tab to load.
+Due to a caching issue, on a system with a large number of masked alarms, it could take a long time for an active alarms tab to load.

 #### Alarm Console: Base alarm updates would not be shown when the active alarms tab was filtered [ID_35845]